Zippo

 A Zippo lighter is a reusable metal lighter produced by Zippo Manufacturing Company of Bradford, Pennsylvania, United States.
-Thousands of different styles and designs have been made in the nine decades since their introduction, including military versions for specific regiments.
-Zippo lighters have been sold around the world and have been described as "a legendary and distinct symbol of America."
+Thousands of different styles and designs have been made since their introduction in 1933, including military versions for specific regiments.
+Zippo lighters have been sold worldwide and described as "a legendary and distinct symbol of America."
 In 2012, the company produced the 500-millionth unit.
-Since the company's inception, Zippo lighters have been primarily manufactured in the United States, although the company ran an operation from 1949 until 2002 in Niagara Falls, Ontario, Canada.
+Since the company's inception in 1932, Zippo lighters have been primarily manufactured in the United States, although the company operated in Niagara Falls, Ontario, Canada from 1949 until 2002.

 Company history

 American inventor George G. Blaisdell founded Zippo Manufacturing Company in 1932 and produced the first Zippo lighter in early 1933, being inspired by an Austrian cigarette lighter of similar design made by IMCO.
 It got its name because Blaisdell liked the sound of the word "zipper," and "zippo" sounded more modern.
 On March 3, 1936, the U.S. Patent Office granted a patent for the Zippo lighter.

 Zippo lighters became popular in the United States military, especially during World War II—when, as the company's web site says, Zippo "ceased production of lighters for consumer markets and dedicated all manufacturing to the US military".
+The U.S. war correspondent Ernie Pyle wrote a letter to the Zippo founder commenting that "Zippo is probably the most important element on the front."
 Period Zippos were made of brass, but Zippo used a black crackle finished steel during the war years because of metal shortages.
 While the Zippo Manufacturing Company never had an official contract with the military, individual armed forces personnel requested that base exchange (BX) and post exchange (PX) stores carry this sought-after lighter.
-While it had previously been common to have Zippos with authorized badges, unit crests, and division insignias, it became popular among the American soldiers of the Vietnam War to get their Zippos engraved with personal mottos.
+While it had previously been common to have Zippos with authorized badges, unit emblems, and division insignias, it became popular among the American soldiers of the Vietnam War to get their Zippos engraved with personal mottos.
 These lighters are now sought-after collector's items and popular souvenirs for visitors to Vietnam.

 After World War II, the Zippo lighter became increasingly used in advertising by companies large and small through the 1960s.
 Much of the early Zippo lighter advertising are works of art painted by hand, and as technology has evolved, so has the design and finish of the Zippo lighter.
 The basic mechanism of the Zippo lighter has remained unchanged, but they developed into a popular fashion accessory, with a huge variety of artistic designs produced.